ubioptronics/hMC-GRT/README.md

 # ZEMAX-mlmf-trMC

-The ojective of these Monte Carlo codes is to simluate fluorescence emission and propagation in turbid media like biological tissues.
+Objective of these Monte Carlo codes is to simluate fluorescence emission and propagation in turbid media like biological tissues.
 In particular, the codes are compatible with the ZEMAX non-sequential mode.
-When combined with ZEMAX ray-tracing, one can model a full path of flurescence excitation, emission and detection through optics system and biological tissue sample.
+When combined with ZEMAX ray-tracing, one can model a full path of flurescence excitation, emission and detection through optics system (ZEMAX) and biological tissue sample (mlmf-trMC).

-These codes have been modified from the MC codes written by Karhtik Vishwanath, which was created to model a fluorescent lifetime in a multi-layred turbid media containing multi-fluorophores.
+These codes have been modified from the original MC codes written by Karhtik Vishwanath, which was created to model a fluorescent lifetime in a multi-layred turbid media containing multi-fluorophores.
 The modified codes here have been verified against the standard MC codes and their application has been showcased in assessing the performance of a depth-resolved fluorescence spectroscopy.
 Further detailed explantation about how the codes work and their validation results are reported in the manuscript "Ray-Traced Monte Carlo Simulation for Fluorescence Measurement in Turbid Media", which will be available once published.

 Whernever these codes are used, please cite papers below.